satbird/satbird.github.io/README.md

 ## [offline-rl.github.io](https://offline-rl.github.io)

-Github Page for the paper "Striving for Simplicity in Off-Policy Deep Reinforcement Learning".
+Github Page for the paper "An Optimistic Perspective on Offline Reinforcement Learning".